-You must have at least one other primary or reference time server that the primary time server can contact.
-Whenever primary and reference time servers are on a network, they must be able to contact each other for polling.
+IMPORTANT: You must have at least one other primary or reference time server that the primary time server can contact.
+Whenever primary reference time servers are on the network, they must be able to contact each other for polling.

-However, primary time servers do adjust their internal clocks to synchronize with common network time.
-Because all primary servers adjust their clocks, network time can drift slightly.
+Primary time servers adjust their internal clocks to synchronize with common network time so network time can drift slightly.

-♦ Reference Time Server
+Reference Time Server

-Provides a time to which all other time servers and workstations synchronize.
+A reference time server provides the time to which all other time servers and workstations synchronize, including synchronization with an external time source.